ArdentHeavyIndustries/syzygryd/README-ON-THE-PLAYA.txt

-- are all of the ports set properly.  there's: http://wiki.interpretivearson.com/index.php?title=Syzygryd:Teams:Software:OSCRouting although the copy of the wiki on the syzyputer may be out of date.  i'll try to put a local copy of this somewhere accessible.
+- are all of the ports set properly.  there's: http://wiki.interpretivearson.com/index.php?title=Syzygryd:Teams:Software:OSCRouting although the copy of the wiki on the syzyputer may be out of date.  i put a copy as of 2010-08-24 13:44 in the home dir.  it's not pretty, but it's readable.

 - are calls in processing to print() or println() kept to a minimum. occasional and error condition use is fine.  within inner loops are not.